Monday, September 30, 2024

 Your leaving left more than just an empty seat or a gap in our routine.
 You took a piece of my normal with you.
 I never really said much about it, especially knowing you’ve got your own battle with homesickness to wrestle with.
 But we’ve both had to carry our weight quietly, in different corners of the world.
 You, adjusting and enduring.
 Me, holding space here, missing your presence.
 And honestly?
 I admire your courage.
 Deeply.

-I just hope that, somewhere in between the quiet days and the new routines, you’ve found moments that feel like home.
+I just hope that, somewhere in between the slow days and the new routines, you’ve found moments that feel like home.
 That you’re choosing the life you dream of, even on days when it doesn’t feel like it’s choosing you back.
 I know there are things you might not be ready to tell us yet--- and that’s okay.
 I’ll wait.
-You’ve always had a quiet strength, and I trust that when you're ready, your words will find their way home.
+You’ve always had the strength, and I trust that when you're ready, your words will find their way home.

 Always know this: we’re not going anywhere.
 We’re still here, still cheering, still praying, still waiting.
 Ready to catch up on all the things left unsaid.
 Because distance?
 It can’t undo what’s already rooted.